jasoncampbelldev/ampTo11/README.md

 # ampTo11
 A simple CMS that uses JSON files for a database and outputs static content.
-Designed for AMP pages but can be used for regular web pages too.
+It is designed for AMP pages but can be used for regular web pages too.
+The content editor is element based so your HTML stays minimal and clean.

 ## Quick Start Guide
 1. Drop "admin" and "images" folders into your root directory or folder.